SmithPeder/dotfiles/README.md

 ## Terminal

-### Warp terminal config

-My main terminal atm is Warp.
-I am still in a trail phase here and will decide later if will stay.
-At this time there is no exportable configuration.

 ### kitty terminal config

-I use kitty as my secondary terminal.
-It is specifically configured to have neovim open at all times.
-All config located in `kitty.conf` with symlink from `~/.config/kitty/kitty.conf`.
+I use kitty as my main terminal.
+It is specifically configured to match my neovim conf.
+All config is located in `kitty.conf` with symlink from `~/.config/kitty/kitty.conf`.

 ```sh
 $ make kitty